ausgerechnet/spheroscope/library/guidelines.md

 ## notes
 - the pattern matches tweets that contain expressions of:
   - desire (*want*, *wish*) of a particular outcome or event,
-  - affiliation (*support*, *back*),
+  - affiliation (*support*, *back*, *say yes to*),
   - conscious decision or reasoning (Johnson's *reason* to remain, her *case* for leave),
   - change in reasoning (he was leave, but has *switched* to remain)
-- the entity making the statement should be explicitly marked - an exception applies for ellipsis (i.e. when the subject is not realised in the surface form)
+- the entity making the statement should be explicitly marked - an exception applies for ellipsis (i.e. when the subject is not realised in the surface form) and for imperatives.
+In both of the latter cases, the 'wanter' is understood to be the author of the message
 ## counter-examples:
 - the 'wanter' is implicit in a non-elliptical sentence (*democracy should be protected* pattern 4)
 - the desire can only be inferred from a particular action taken by an entity (he *voted* remain might be interpreted as him /remain/ to be made true, but we do not consider such actions a sufficiently clear expression of desire)